|

 courses still use the cliché' for an excuse to tell the

 story.
-"What happened to the captain?"
+"What happened to Captain Zell?"
 Bonnie asked.
-"Well,

-32. A few months after the captain was relieved of duty for,
+32. A few months after Captain Zell was relieved of duty for,

 "...instigating, without criminal intent, the destruction of orbital